The-Microservice-Dungeon/devops/README.md

 # devops

-This Repository contains example Pipeline Configurations for GitHub Actions.
+This Repository contains example Pipeline Configurations using GitHub Actions.

 These Examples will be adapted and used to test each service and build docker containers for them to be deployed.